Baskerville Beast: the poster John Elnaugh as Sherlock Holmes Sherlock magazine

 The Baskerville Beast

 Based upon The Hound of the Baskervilles, Teddy Hayes' musical began life as a rehearsed reading at London's King's Head and was then presented before audiences in an abridged form before opening with great success at the Questor's in Ealing and on a short tour culminating in performances at the 2006 Guardian Festival at Hay-on-Wye.
-The Baskerville Beast played at the Baskerville Hall Hotel where Conan-Doyle was a frequent visitor and reputedly immortalised it in one of his most popular Sherlock Holmes stories.
+The Baskerville Beast played at the Baskerville Hall Hotel where Conan Doyle was a frequent visitor and reputedly immortalised it in one of his most popular Sherlock Holmes stories.
 The original cast album was released by Dress Circle in Covent Garden to coincide with the Guardian festival.
+It was revived with great acclaim at the Rose Theatre, Bankside in 2010 in an entirely new production directed by West End and Broadway veteran, Jack Gunn.

 As Sherlock Holmes.....